SamuelTrahanNOAA/ufs-gource/README.md

 ```

 The UFS logo is in `UFS-logo-recolored-150dpi.png`.
 Do not use it
-without permission of the UFS Community.
+without permission of the UFS Community (https://ufscommunity.org).

 There are many other options in the script, detailed by its usage message.